Welcome to the SJC and Delta Field Crops Page

 (209) 953-6100 email@example.com

-Michelle grew up in San Joaquin County, just east of Stockton, where her family has been farming for six generations.
+Michelle grew up on a farm in San Joaquin County.
 She received her B.S. in Crop Science and Management from U.C.
 Davis and her M.S. and Ph.D. in Horticulture from Cornell University.
 At Cornell, her research focused on soil management in apple orchards.
 Michelle has also done research in Spain, Chile, and New Zealand studying olives, wine grapes, and kiwifruit, respectively.
-As the new Delta crops farm advisor, she will serve San Joaquin, Sacramento, Yolo, Solano, and Contra Costa counties addressing issues related to crop production and water and soil quality.
+As the new Delta crops farm advisor, she serves San Joaquin, Sacramento, Yolo, Solano, and Contra Costa counties addressing issues related to crop production and water and soil quality.